OpenRiak/riak_kv/docs/QueryAPI.md

 add ( X math_operand , Y math_operand , OUT_ID identifier )
 - add X to Y and map the output to the OUT_ID identifier of the map of projected attributes.
 X and Y can either be an integer provided as an input, or an identifier of an existing projected attribute which has been converted to an integer.
 If either X or Y are not integers, then the function will be skipped.

-Once the pipeline is complete, the final map of projected attributes will be passed as the input to the Filter Expression.
+The final map of projected attributes will be passed as the input to the Filter Expression.

 ### Filter Expression - Definition

 The Filter expression takes the projected attributes as an input, and the output is either `true` (the term is a match) or `false`.